averms/verms-os/README.md

 bootc switch ghcr.io/averms/verms-os:latest
 ```

-If you would like to build a qcow2 image for running under qemu, use
+If you would like to build a qcow2 image for running under qemu, type
 `./go.sh build-qcow2`.
 If you would like to build an ISO for interactive installation
-on bare-metal, use `./go.sh build-iso`.
+on bare-metal, type `./go.sh build-iso`.
 These rely on the currently unstable
 bootc-image-builder, so your mileage may vary.

 ## References